sgraden/vpc/vpc-connectivity.md

 ### Use a Floating IP address for external connectivity of a VSI
 **Floating IP addresses** are IP addresses that are provided by the system and are reachable from the public internet.
-You can reserve a Floating IP address from the pool of available Floating IP addresses provided by IBM, and you can associate or unassociate it to (or from) any instance in the same Virtual Private Cloud.
+You can reserve a Floating IP address from the pool of available Floating IP addresses provided by IBM, and you can associate or unassociate it to (or from) any instance in the same Virtual Private Cloud, by means of the vNIC for that instance.
 You cannot bring your own public IP.
-Any Floating IP addresse can be associated to various types of virtual server instances (VSIs), for example, a load balancer or a VPN gateway.
+Any Floating IP address can be associated to various types of virtual server instances (VSIs), for example, a load balancer or a VPN gateway.

 Your Floating IP address cannot be associated with multiple interfaces.
 You must specify the interface on the VSI that will be associated with that individual Floating IP.
 That interface also will have a private IP address.
 The backend system performs _1-to-1 NAT_ operations between the Floating IP and the Private IP of that interface.
 A Floating IP is released only when you specifically request the release action.

+**Note: Associating a Floating IP address with a VSI removes the VSI from the PGW's Many-to-1 NAT mentioned previously.**

 For more information about NAT operations, please refer to [the related Internet RFC document](http://www.faqs.org/rfcs/rfc1631.html).